 Both modes use the same underlying functions:

-• p2pnet.ComputePingStats() - min/avg/max/loss statistics
+• sdk.ComputePingStats() - min/avg/max/loss statistics

-• p2pnet.TracePeer() - connection path analysis
+• sdk.TracePeer() - connection path analysis

 System Utility Comparison